darwintantuco/notes/src/content/css/best-practices.md

 #### General

-- always use classes for styling, avoid using id
+- avoid using id for styling, always use classes
 - use variables for magic numbers
-  - color hex
+  - hex colors
-  - font sizes (use modular scale)
+- use modular scale for font sizes

 - follow 8-point grid guideline

 #### Packages